What Happens When a Fuel Pump Goes Out?

 There are a few parts of the vehicle that appear to be “the heart” of the car — the engine, the tires or the gas tank.
 But to get a little more specific, your fuel pump serves as the heart, pumping fuel away and into the parts of the car that need it to do their job.
 You can trust the heart of your car to the professionals at Virginia Tire & Auto.
 We know about the importance of regular maintenance and specialize in fuel system cleaning and repair.

 At Virginia Tire & Auto, we want your vehicle to be running smoothly mile after mile.
 If you’re experiencing issues and you think it may be a fuel pump problem, it’s best to get it checked out.
-Stop in one of our 13 locations to talk with one of our professional mechanics or schedule an appointment online to get your vehicle serviced.
+Stop in any of our locations to talk with one of our professional mechanics or schedule an appointment online to get your vehicle serviced.